nalamap/nalamap/CONTRIBUTING.md

 ### Issues

-- Check existing issues before creating a new one
+- Check existing issues before creating a new one related to a new feature or pull request.
 - Use the issue templates when reporting bugs or requesting features
 - Be clear and provide as much information as possible